phlippe/SentimentClassification_TreeLSTM/README.md

 ### TreeLSTMs.ipynb

 This notebook contains all experiments from our proposed models.
 Please note that executing this notebook will take a longer time as the training is set to 50,000 iterations.
+We therefore advise to use the pretrained models (see below) for test purpose.

 ### Pretrained models

 Pretrained models can be found here (_will be added soon_).
+For plotting, the needed test predictions/accuracies are provided in text file which are saved in the notebook folder.